sandboxie-plus/sandboxie-docs/Content/SandboxieTrace.md

 Then use Sandboxie Control to reload the configuration.

-### Review the Trace for **IpcTrace** and **PipeTrace**
+Trace options can be set on a per box basis such that only the boxes you need will generate trace logs.

-~~The information collected by the Sandboxie trace facility is logged in the system debugger log.
-You will need a utility to display this log: [DebugView](https://docs.microsoft.com/it-it/sysinternals/downloads/debugview) from Sysinternals (now Microsoft) is recommended.~~
+You can also adjust the buffer size by adding ```TraceBufferPages=2560``` that will increase it tenfold.

-~~On Windows Vista and later, output from the system debugger log is disabled by default.
-[This blog post](https://web.archive.org/web/20080731211018/http://blogs.msdn.com:80/doronh/archive/2006/11/14/where-did-my-debug-output-go-in-vista.aspx) explains how to enable the output.~~
+### Review the Trace for **NetFwTrace**, **IpcTrace** and **PipeTrace**

-The trace options no longer log to the kernel debug output, but to the resource access log of Sandboxie, so it's not expected to see anything in DebugView.
+Since 0.9.0, it was added a new option `NetFwTrace=*` to trace the actions of the firewall components.
+Please note that the driver only logs the kernel debug output, hence you can use [DbgView.exe](https://docs.microsoft.com/it-it/sysinternals/downloads/debugview).

-You can set the trace options on a per box basis such that only the boxes you need will generate trace logs, see also [#886](https://github.com/sandboxie-plus/Sandboxie/issues/886).
+On Windows Vista and later, output from the system debugger log is disabled by default.
+[This blog post](https://web.archive.org/web/20080731211018/http://blogs.msdn.com:80/doronh/archive/2006/11/14/where-did-my-debug-output-go-in-vista.aspx) and [this StackOverflow thread](https://stackoverflow.com/questions/65015739/outputdebugstring-not-showing-message-in-debugview-windows-10-x64) explain how to enable it.

 The following trace will display output in the following format.
 (Assuming **IpcTrace**, and **PipeTrace** enabled.)